Beyond Document Page Classification: Design, Datasets, and Challenges: Closing Remarks

 Our work represents a pivotal step forward in establishing multi-page \DC{} by proposing a comprehensive benchmarking and evaluation methodology.
 Thereby, we have addressed longstanding challenges and limitations \Cref{sec:challenges} that have hindered progress in the field.
 As motivated in our experimental study, we have proven the need to advance multi-page document representations and inference.

 Following up on this, we provide recommendations for future \DC{} dataset construction efforts pertaining to the type and nature of document data, variety in and quality of the classification label set, with a focus on particular \DC{} scenarios closer to applications, and finally how future progress should be measured.
 Nonetheless, we are hopeful that the \DU{} community can come together on these shortcomings and apply the lessons from this reality check.
-Extending the applicability of current state-of-the-art models in \DU{} to multi-page documents needs further exploration, which will go hand in hand with benchmark creation initiatives.
+Extending the applicability of current state-of-the-art models in \DU{} to multi-page documents needs further exploration, which will go hand in hand with benchmark creation initiatives or incorporating multiple \DC{} task annotation layers on a single dataset.